anjielayo/Assignment-1/README.md

 # Assignment-1
-This is a repository for CEN 414 Assignment
+This is a repository for Assignment 1 and assignment 2 of CEN 414 Assignment